NOTICE: Harsh language ahead!

 Shameimaru's darkened eyes open just slightly, and even so, the mind-reader can see they are bloodshot, possibly from the overwhelming stress.

-The tengu spring up and grabs her friend in a hug, sobs and sniffles as she tightens her grip, and whimpers "you're alive!
+The tengu springs up and grabs her friend in a hug, sobs and sniffles as she tightens her grip, and whimpers "you're alive!
 I didn't kill you.
 I'm so relieved!"

 Again, she realizes she is completely naked under those sheets, but again she doesn't care.